FailAcademy/learning/wdp-vancouver/_projects/project-03.md

 Your project must:

-- Implement React and the related gulp plugins for transforming React code into ES5 JavaScript
+- Implement React and the related Webpack loader plugins for transforming React code into ES5 JavaScript
 - Be composed of at least 3 React Components, other than the Parent Component.
 - Components must be written in separate files, and bundled together into a single file.
-This should be accomplished using the `require` or `import` statement, and the `webpack-stream` module bundler gulp plugin.
+This should be accomplished using `require` or `import`.

 *Components* (React requirements)